mengomarlene/2DImage2Mesh/README.md

 5/ in the mesh options, export shells of all your useful masks with zMin (i.e. the plane surface, not the background)

-6/ in the mesh options, export contact surfaces between useful masks (and only the useful ones!!)
+6/ FOR 2D MODELS ONLY: in the mesh options, export contact surfaces between useful masks (and only the useful ones!!)
 !! scanIP 6 - DO NOT import contact pairs as contact but as node sets !!

 7/ export the results in a inp file

 ### In abaqus cae
-8/ make sure your working directory includes the file 'sipShell2Abq2D.py', i.e. this file (or make it available in your python path)
+8/ make sure your working directory (changed under File->Se Working Directory) includes the file 'sipShell2Abq2D.py', i.e. this file (or make it available in your python path)

 9/ import your inp file as a model

 10/ in the abaqus command line type (with nameOfYourModel the name of your model):

 	myModel = mdb.models['nameOfYourModel']
-	import sipShell2Abq2D
+	import sipShell2Abq
-	sipShell2Abq2D.shellTo2DGeo(myModel)
+	sipShell2Abq.shellTo2DGeo(myModel) or sipShell2Abq.shellTo3DExtruGeo(myModel,extrusionDepth)

 ## What abaqus does
-abaqus will look in your scanIP mesh for all the external edges (not only globally external but also those at contact surfaces)
+abaqus will look in your scanIP mesh for all the external edges (not only globally external but also those at contact surfaces for the 2D models)

 it will rebuild a geometry based on those edges, keeping them as they are

 the mesh abaqus produces seeds those edges, the coarser you can get is thus the size of your scanIp mesh

-all the node set and contact surfaces produced by scanIP are exported both in part Sets and part Surfaces
+for the 2D models: all the node set and contact surfaces produced by scanIP are exported both in part Sets and part Surfaces

 ## known issue
 if the scanIP mesh used is relatively fine, abaqus won't be able to re-mesh it!! --> use an initial mesh as coarse as you can